 The forest was beautiful.
 Another first for me.
 No monkeys were in sight which was a good thing.
 Let me tell you why.
 [About 4 years ago I visited my aunt and uncles in Ft Lauderdale, Florida.
 I love visiting my relatives.
 Anyways, My aunt and I went to the Swap Shop to purchase a very cheap duffle bag (I see where my frugality comes from).
 While there, we saw a man with a pet monkey parading around, doing tricks.
 I was intrigued cuz I’ve never seen a small primate before, only the big orangutans and other species at Zoo Miami (dang that place is hot).
 I wanted to take a picture with it but realized we had to pay.
 Like a good negotiator, my aunt got a discount from the 10 USD fee to 7 USD (a bargain is a bargain LOL).
 To make the story shorter, I panicked the whole time the monkey was on my shoulders.
 I wanted it off so badly.
 I decided then I was terrified of monkeys and wouldn’t put myself through that again.
 Let’s see how that worked out.

 I paid the entrance fee of 2.65 USD and Budi parked the car.
 One of the many guides walked over to us and the tour began.
 I was the only tourist on the compound at the time, so if I did anything embarrassing (like run and scream like a petrified little kid) no one would see me.
 Except for my camera which Budi had to capture and film every moment.
 I cautiously strolled through the towering entrance and there I saw the little creatures running around.
 Like clockwork, my heart began to palpitate.
-Fear washed over me like the moment the walls of parted Red Sea crashed into each other drowning the Egyptians.
+Fear washed over me like the moment the walls parted the Red Sea crashed into each other drowning the Egyptians.
 I looked over at Budi and he was just as scared as I was.
 Home boy literally took a few steps back saying he’ll zoom in to get my shots.
 Before I could get myself together, not one, not two, not three but FOUR, four freaking monkeys attached me at once.
 Paralyzed.
 I knew how Vicki Gunvalson from The Real Housewives of Orange County felt when the monkeys jumped on her.
 (She may or may not have been putting on a front for the cameras but fake or not, those monkeys weren’t playing around.)
 I should note that they weren’t scratching me not was I in any danger.
 The little buggers were after my Oreo cookies which was in the side of my bag.
 I won’t do that again.

 After I calmed down, I took some beautiful shots of the forest and its residents.
 Group by group, more tourists trickled in.
 I think they caught a little bit of my mini meltdown.
 I didn’t mind as much because I could see the nerves on their faces and the shrieks from those further in the forest.
 I wasn’t being extra after all.
 Though I panicked for most of the tour, I ‘overcame’ my fear.
 Haha!
 I definitely recommend.